 The audience of this book are young children and parents who want to introduce the concepts of diversity, inclusion, self-love, and the importance of friendship.

 We at Twins Magazine loved how the themes of self-acceptance, inclusion, and friendship were woven into a moving and enjoyable adventure.

 About the author

 We also had the opportunity to interview the book author and mom of twins, Hannah Qizilbash.
 Here is what she shared with us:

 What inspired you to write this book?

-At 3.5 years old my twins were facing some exclusion due to their curly, biracial hair and having to sit by themselves with their “safe food” due to Celiac Disease and Eosinophilic Esophagitis diagnoses.
-One day, when the girls asked for a story, I seized the opportunity to address the importance of self- confidence, inclusion, and support, when I created The Purple Grasshopper on the fly.
+At 3.5 years old, my twins were facing some exclusion due to their curly, biracial hair and having to sit by themselves with their “safe food” due to their celiac disease and eosinophilic esophagitis (EoE) diagnoses.
+One day, when the girls asked for a story, I seized the opportunity to address the importance of self-confidence, inclusion, and support, then I created The Purple Grasshopper on the fly.

 What do you want readers to take away from your story?

 I want to help children understand the value of accepting differences, appreciating strengths, and being proud of who they are; while also understanding the importance of support.
 This book can also help parents introduce these complicated concepts at an early age.

 Who is your main character and why are they important to you?